Phosphate binder use

 • Combination with vitamin D receptor activators.

-When choosing alternatives, consider the patient’s calcium-phosphate ratio, stage of renal function, and economic factors.
-Decisions should be made by a nephrologist.
+When choosing alternatives, evaluate the patient’s calcium-phosphate ratio, stage of renal function, and economic factors.
+Decisions should be made after assessment by a nephrologist.

 Frequently Asked Questions